CURRENT TEAM MEMBERS

 is an Ojibwe member of Aamjiwnaang First Nation

-and is currently a PhD candidate at Simon Fraser University in the Law and Psychology program.
-Billie Joe completed her undergraduate studies at the University of Waterloo, and her Master of Arts degree at Simon Fraser University.
-Her PhD research builds on her Masters and focuses on the needs and strengths of Aboriginal young offenders living with FASD.
-Billie Joe began working with Reciprocal Consulting in the fall of 2010, and would like to continue working in the field of justice in an evaluation capacity.
-In addition to her education and work, Billie Joe ensures that she has time to volunteer, as she has the desire and commitment to give back to the community.
-In the past, she has volunteered with the Vancouver Aboriginal Friendship Centre Society’s Recreation program, with the Indigenous Student Centre at SFU as both a Peer Mentor to first year Aboriginal students and as an academic tutor to Aboriginal students, and with many of the Metro-Vancouver YWCA programs.
+Billie Joe completed her PhD in the Psychology and Law program at Simon Fraser University.
+The focus of Billie Joe's dissertation concentrated on the needs and strengths of Aboriginal young offenders living with FASD.
+Billie Joe has worked with Reciprocal Consulting since 2010 and is passionate about ensuring research and evaluation is done in a culturally responsive and culturally safe manner.
+In addition to her work, Billie Joe ensures that she has time to volunteer, as she has the desire and commitment to give back to the community.
+In the past, she has volunteered with the Vancouver Aboriginal Friendship Centre Society, with the Indigenous Student Centre at SFU as both a peer mentor and academic tutor to first year Aboriginal students, and with many of the Metro Vancouver YWCA youth programs.

 Sam’s indigenous roots lie in the Spuzzum First Nation in the Fraser Valley.